 Why wait for someone with autism to adapt when it is easier for us to adapt to them?

 The world is full of stigmas.

-It is easy to discriminate and judge, but in doing so, the only thing that is demonstrated is how little human quality exists.
+It is easy to discriminate and judge, but in doing so the only thing that is achieved is demonstrating a lack of compassion.